merak48763/mc-codex/README.md

 Feel free to open a pull request for translations of this pack.
 There are some things to note when translating the pack.

-- The pack currently only supports English style one-other [plural rule](https://www.unicode.org/cldr/charts/47/supplemental/language_plural_rules.html).
-  - Some other plural rules are compatible with English rule.
-Those languages should be fine.
-  - If your target language unfortunately is not supported, you can use a general expression (e.g. "*second(s)*") or open an issue for that.
-- Due to the nature of item lore, the number of lines is fixed.
-  - You should choose a proper line width so that the content fits.
-  - Rephrasing sometimes helps.
-  - Note: The layout of `codex.book.page_dne.*` doesn't matter.
 - Some terms are very unlikely to need changes (e.g. `codex.formatter`).
 It doesn't matter if those terms are copied to the translation file.
 - The following items/steps cover the important tests:
   - An enchanted book with all enchantments (the "Next Page" button will appear)